aws-samples/aws-batch-comp-infrastructure-sample/README.md

 We recommend that you work in four steps:

 1. Create and configure an AWS Account for the competition
-2. Create your own solver and run experiments
+2. Create your own solver and run experiments locally
-3. Set up AWS infrastructure to run on the cloud, and test your solver.
+3. Set up AWS infrastructure and test your solver on the cloud.
 4. When ready, share the solver repository and Docker image with us

 We describe step 1 in this document.
 Step 2 is described in the [Solver Development README](docker/README-Solver-Development.md), while steps 3 and 4 are described in the [Infrastructure README](infrastructure/README-Infrastructure.md).